 What are the exhibits like?

-Each of the museum exhibits are different, but each year's museum brings between 10 to 12 brand-new exhibits to the public.
+Each of the museum exhibits are different, but each year's museum brings between 10 to 15 brand-new exhibits to the public.
 Each exhibit combines both educational components and interactive activities, so every display can be enjoyed by both kids and adults.
 For example, in the Float Your Boat exhibit at the museum in 2016, guests learned the science behind how boats float and discovered what buoyancy and water displacement is.
 Then, guests worked to build a boat out of LEGOs that could carry cargo containers while remaining afloat.
 In an exhibit at the museum in 2019, visitors programmed miniature robots through a San Francisco-themed obstacle course to learn, hands-on, how self-driving cars function.
-These two exhibits are just a couple of examples of the educational and interactive combination present at each of the museum's displays.
+First-time visitors often describe the museum as a cross between a Maker Faire and a transportation convention, if you can picture that!

-In general, most visitors spend about 1 1/2 to 2 hours exploring the exhibits and activities.
+In general, most visitors spend about 2 hours exploring the exhibits and activities.

 Are all ages allowed at the museum?